How to Use This Calculator

 How much stuffing is in a standard bag?

 Standard bags of polyester fiberfill for crafting typically come in 8-ounce or 12-ounce sizes.
-An 8-ounce bag is sufficient for several small amigurumi projects or one medium-sized one, while a 12-ounce bag offers more versatility for larger creations or multiple smaller items, providing approximately 340 grams of material.
+For example, an 8-ounce bag is sufficient for several small amigurumi projects or one medium-sized one, while a 12-ounce bag offers more versatility for larger creations or multiple smaller items, providing approximately 340 grams of material.
+Our calculator helps you determine how many of these bags you'll need.

 Can I wash amigurumi with polyester fiberfill?